-Prerequisites: SWK 3xx3 (Social Policy I), SWK 3113, and SWK 3133 Provides knowledge and skills necessary for generalist social work practice relating to children and families.
-Includes the processes of engagement, assessment, planning, intervention, evaluation, termination, and follow-up with diverse clients across system levels.
+Provides knowledge and skills necessary for generalist practice of Child Welfare including the processes of engagement, assessment, planning, intervention, evaluation, termination, and follow-up regarding child protection and family preservation with diverse clients across system levels.

-SKW 4333 Social Work and Aging
+SWK 4333 Social Work and Aging

-Prerequisites: SWK 3xx3 (Social Policy I), SWK 3113, and SWK 3133 Provides knowledge and skills necessary for generalist social work practice relating to the geriatric population.
-Includes the processes of engagement, assessment, planning, intervention, evaluation, termination, and follow-up with diverse clients across system levels.
+Provides knowledge and skills necessary for generalist social work practice with the geriatric population including the processes of engagement, assessment, planning, intervention, evaluation, termination, and follow-up with diverse clients across system levels.